KonzeptAcht/monarc-installation-instructions/EN/centos-8.md

 sudo systemctl start firewalld
 ```

 In the next step, we set up the necessary firewall policies.
-In our case, we access the Ubuntu server via SSH.
-Therefore, we will also open the ports necessary for ssh.
+In our case, we access the Centos server via SSH.
+Therefore, we will also release the necessary ports for this.

 ```bash
 sudo firewall-cmd --permanent --add-service=http